EgonLh/Music-Recommendation-Project/README.md

 # Music recommendation system
-- A filtering system that uses recommender algorithms to suggest items to users based on these predictions.`
+- A filtering system that uses recommender algorithms to suggest items to users based on these predictions.
-- This project is organized within  practices from Mosh.